burningtail/crypto/index.md

 **Payout: Immediate.**

-**What you get: $25 worth of CRO and up to $2000 in CRO if your friend stakes CRO (CRO meaning crypto.com's own coin and 1 CRO is about $0.16 today).
+**What you get when you create your account using a referral link: $25 worth of CRO (CRO meaning crypto.com's own coin and 1 CRO is about $0.16 today).**

+**What you get when you also refer a friend: $25 worth of CRO and up to $2000 in CRO if your friend stakes CRO.
 In addition, you receive a trading commission of up to 50% of your friend's net trading fees.**

 **What your friends need to do: They must complete advanced KYC, which requires a valid ID and selfie, in addition to basic info like names and date of birth.**

 **What your friend gets: $25 worth of CRO.**

-**In order to get the above benefits, don't forget to use [this link](https://crypto.com/app/vgtwvsr9nv) when you're creating your account.
+**In order for you to get the above benefits, don't forget to use [this link](https://crypto.com/app/vgtwvsr9nv) when you're creating your account.
 If the link fails, you can simply type this in the referral box: vgtwvsr9nv**

 **I chose to list Crypto.com as first on the top, due to multiple reasons:**
   - It's an early project I truly believe in and it has a lot of room to grow.